 The 7G Firewall is the latest nG Firewall from Perishable Press.
 This predefined Nginx config brings 7G Firewall to Nginx web server in RunCloud servers.

 Both 6G & 7G firewalls are easy-to-use, cost-effective ways to secure your site against malicious HTTP activity.
-It helps to protect against evil exploits, ill requests, and other nefarious garbage, such as XSS attacks, code injections, cache poisoning, response splitting, dual-header exploits, and more.
+They help to protect against evil exploits, ill requests, and other nefarious garbage, such as XSS attacks, code injections, cache poisoning, response splitting, dual-header exploits, and more.

 The 6G & 7G firewalls are good alternatives of our Web App Firewall (ModSecurity & OWASP CRS).
 You can try either 6G or 7G firewall if ModSecurity WAF doesn’t fit with your web application.